neondatabase/website/content/docs/extensions/citext.md

   ('EveAnderson', 'eve@example.com');
 ```

-**Case-Insensitive Querying**
+**Case-Insensitive querying**

 Queries against `citext` columns are inherently case-insensitive.
-Effectively, it calls the `lower` function on both strings when comparing two values.
+Effectively, it calls the `lower()` function on both strings when comparing two values.

 ```sql
 SELECT * FROM users WHERE email = 'johnsmith@email.com';